BasicWolf/zblog/src/content/articles/2025-02-08-hexarch-lightweight-integration-tests/hexarch-lightweight-integration-tests.rst

    A mockist-style HTTP adapter test.

-On the other side is system testing in an integration environment via high level end-to-end tests.
-These tests are slow and prone to breaks cascading from downstream dependencies.

-So, what if we combined the best aspects of both approaches?
-If the goal of a unit test is to verify a unit of behaviour within the application, then we can mock the components that directly interact with external dependencies.
-This ensures that an API test flow passes forward and back through the whole application in a deterministic and isolated environment.
+Defining sociable tests is trickier:

+..

+  When xunit testing began in the 90's we made no attempt to go solitary unless communicating with the collaborators was awkward (such as a remote credit card verification system).

+  I think that the term “unit testing” is appropriate because these tests are tests of the behavior of a single unit.
+  We write the tests assuming everything other than that unit is working correctly.

+  -- Martin Fowler, `"Unit Test" <https://martinfowler.com/bliki/UnitTest.html>`__.

+So, in my perspective *a unit test is sociable when it verifies a unit of behaviour across multiple components boundaries.
+In the verified interaction, at least one direct dependency is not mocked, however the further dependencies can be mocked.*

 .. figure:: {static}api-sociable-test.svg
    :align: center